HK's Apple Daily to shut within days, says Jimmy Lai adviser - Up News Info

 “That’s a big deal.”

-(Reporting by Anne Marie Roantree; additional reporting by James Pomfret and Clare Jim; Editing by Stephen Coates)
+(Additional reporting by James Pomfret and Clare Jim; Editing by Stephen Coates and Lisa Shumaker)

 Advertisement